Uninett/Argus/docs/api.rst

    The phone number is validated with a python version of the Google library
    `libphonenumber <https://github.com/google/libphonenumber>`__.
 It
-   *will* check that the number is in a valid number series.
-Using a random number with enough digits that is not in a valid series will *not* work.
+   will check that the number is in a valid number series.
+Using a random number with enough digits that is not in a valid series will *not work*.

 Incident endpoints